Generic Name: diltiazem hydrochloride

 - Patients with atrial fibrillation or atrial flutter associated with an accessory bypass tract such as in WPW syndrome or short PR syndrome.

-1. Cardiac Conduction.
-Diltiazem prolongs AV nodal conduction and refractoriness that may rarely result in second- or third-degree AV block or sinus rhythm.
-Concomitant use of diltiazem with agents known to affect cardiac conduction may result in additive effects (see PRECAUTIONS, Drug Interactions).
+- Cardiac Conduction.
+Diltiazem prolongs AV nodal conduction and refractoriness that may rarely result in second- or third-degree AV block in sinus rhythm.
+Concomitant use of diltiazem with agents known to affect cardiac conduction may result in additive effects (see Drug Interactions).
 If high-degree AV block occurs in sinus rhythm, intravenous diltiazem should be discontinued and appropriate supportive measures instituted (see OVERDOSAGE).

 Diltiazem hydrochloride is extensively metabolized by the liver and excreted by the kidneys and in bile.
 The drug should be used with caution in patients with impaired renal or hepatic function (see WARNINGS).
 High intravenous dosages (4.5 mg/kg tid) administered to dogs resulted in significant bradycardia and alterations in AV conduction.
 In subacute and chronic dog and rat studies designed to produce toxicity, high oral doses of diltiazem were associated with hepatic damage.
 In special subacute hepatic studies, oral doses of 125 mg/kg and higher in rats were associated with histological changes in the liver, which were reversible when the drug was discontinued.
 In dogs, oral doses of 20 mg/kg were also associated with hepatic changes; however, these changes were reversible with continued dosing.